 These first two humans were blameless, sinless, possessed free-will, naked, and lived in the garden, paradise.
 The serpent, being more crafty than any other beast of the field and empowered by the angel we now call Satan, came to the woman and questioned her on the instructions which God gave.
-The woman then questioning God’s role as creator, and taking it upon herself to “see what is good,” in essence wanting to be like God, wise, knowing good and evil, took the fruit from the tree of the knowledge of good and evil and ate it, and her husband followed her.
+The woman then questioning God’s role as creator, and taking it upon herself to “see what is good,” in essence wanting to be like God, wise, knowing and deciding good and evil, took the fruit from the tree of the knowledge of good and evil and ate it, and her husband followed her.
 This was the fall.
 The man became sinful, corrupted.
-His image no longer reflected God’s.
+His image no longer reflected God’s perfectly.

 To keep them from eating of the fruit of the tree of life and thus live forever in a sinful state, God expelled them from the garden.

 The promise of a seed who would set right the fall, fix the problem of death, then becomes the thrust of the story.
 The bible follows the lineage of the woman in search of this one man who will reverse the effects of the fall and bring back eternal life in paradise, one who would bear God’s image again.
 The way that all humans after this point might be spared the punishment due them from the fall is by believing in this one promise; by having faith that this “seed” will fix the fall and beat death.
 Through the course of telling this story in history the plan of bringing about this man on earth is revealed, as is information about this God who planned it.